mruby/mruby/doc/mruby3.0.md

 | `DISABLE_MIRB_UNDERSCORE`      | `MRB_NO_MIRB_UNDERSCORE`  |

-- `MRB_USE_FLOAT32` is changed from `MRB_USE_FLOAT` to make sure `float` here means using single precision float, and not the opposite of `MRB_NO_FLOAT`.
+- `MRB_USE_FLOAT32` is changed from `MRB_USE_FLOAT` to make sure `float` here means using single-precision float, and not the opposite of `MRB_NO_FLOAT`.
 - `MRB_USE_METHOD_T_STRUCT` uses `struct` version of `mrb_method_t`.
 More
   portable but consumes more memory.
 Turned on by default on 32bit platforms.
 - `MRB_` prefix is added to those without.